· 6 min read

 Written in by Simon Lehmann Editor

 Noise in a digital photograph is most visible in the shadows, where the recorded signal is weakest.
 A common response is to lift those shadows in editing, but that only amplifies whatever was captured, noise included.
 Exposing to the right (ETTR) addresses the problem at the source: it deliberately raises exposure so the brightest scene tones sit just below the sensor’s clipping point, collecting as much light as possible before any processing begins.
-The technique was set out by Michael Reichmann in a 2003 essay on Luminous Landscape, drawing on discussions with Thomas Knoll, the original author of Adobe Camera Raw, and it rests entirely on the physics of how sensors record and encode light.
+Michael Reichmann set the technique out in Expose Right, published on Luminous Landscape on 31 July 2003 after an Iceland workshop with Thomas Knoll, the original author of Adobe Camera Raw.
+It was the first widely circulated treatment of exposure as a digital problem distinct from a film one, and it rests on the physics of how a sensor records and encodes light.

-The benefit lasts only until a channel clips.
-Once a photosite saturates, its highlight detail is gone and cannot be recovered, so ETTR is a discipline of pushing exposure as far right as possible without crossing that boundary.
-The complication is that the in-camera histogram and the blinking highlight warning are computed from the embedded JPEG preview, not from the raw data.
-That preview has already had a tone curve and white balance applied, so it typically reports clipping before the raw file has actually saturated, leaving usable highlight headroom unread.
-The displayed histogram is therefore conservative, and the safe rightward limit for the raw data sits somewhat beyond where the preview suggests.
+The benefit lasts only until a channel saturates, and saturated highlight detail is gone for good — so ETTR is the discipline of pushing as far right as possible without crossing that line.
+The trap is that the in-camera histogram and the blinking highlight warning are computed from the embedded JPEG preview, which has already had a tone curve, a gamma encoding and a white balance applied.
+It reports clipping before the raw channels actually fill, hiding usable headroom that is often somewhere between 0.3 and 1.3 stops depending on the camera.

 How camera meters average a scene with center-weighted and multi-zone matrix patterns, where each fails, and when an exposure override is warranted.